-Students in the graduate program in Communicative Disorders must meet the requirements of the School of Graduate Studies to remain in good standing.
+Students in the master's program in Speech Pathology must meet the requirements of the School of Graduate Studies to remain in good standing.
 An overall grade point average (GPA) of 3.0 (B) or better must be maintained.

-Students must complete a minimum of 48 credit credits (39 credits of course work and 9 credits of clinical practicum) and meet the academic and practicum requirements for the Certificate of Clinical Competence of the American Speech-Language-Hearing Association.
+Students must complete a minimum of 48 credit hours (39 credit hours of coursework, 9 credit hours of clinic practicum).
+Students must meet the academic and practicum requirements for the Certification of Clinical Competence of the American Speech-Language-Hearing Association.

-Course Work Requirements: Each degree candidate must complete 24 credit credits of required concentration courses and 15 credit units of electives.
+Coursework Requirements: Each degree candidate must complete 24 credits of required concentration courses and 15 credits of electives.
 The electives may be in either concentration area, chosen in consultation with an advisor.
 Elective choices allow the student to emphasize child or adult populations with communicative disabilities.

-Thesis and Non-Thesis Options: A student enrolled in either concentration may chose a thesis or non-thesis option.
+Thesis and Non-Thesis Options: A student enrolled may chose a thesis or non-thesis option which represents a culmination of the student's graduate work.
 Students choosing the thesis option must enroll in CDIS 5690, Thesis, as part of the elective requirement.
 Students choosing the non-thesis option must successfully complete a clinical case presentation which requires research and studies over at least two semesters with written literature review to substantiate the current clinical and theoretical bases of their case.
 The case preparation, representing the creative component of this option, involves the clinical application of the scientific method in the evaluation and treatment of a client.
-In addition, students in the non-thesis option must pass the PRAXIS examination for ASHA certification.
-The PRAXIS examination represents a culmination of the student's graduate work.

-Clinical Requirements: Each degree candidate must complete a minimum of 9 credit of clinical practicum.
+Clinical Requirements: Each degree candidate must complete a minimum of 9 credits of clinical practicum.
 The student must be enrolled in clinical practicum during each semester enrolled and must have clinical experiences at three distinctly different clinical sites.
-A minimum of 350 clinical clock credits (at least 250 credits on the graduate level) must be earned as part of the graduation requirement.
+A minimum of 400 clinical clock credits (at least 250 credits on the graduate level) must be earned as part of the graduation requirement.
 The student is advised, however, that the minimum clock-hour requirement is not a goal.
 Placement to external sites is contingent on clinical performance and supervisory approval.

-The graduate program in Communicative Disorders requires successful demonstration of clinical as well as academic performance.
-The following policies pertain to the student's progression through the clinical course work:
+The master's program in Speech Pathology requires successful demonstration of clinical as well as academic performance.
+The following policies pertain to the student's progression through the clinical coursework:

-- 1. The student must earn a grade of "B" or better in all clinical course work.
+- 1. The student must earn a grade of "B" or better in all clinical coursework.
 If a student earns a grade lower than "B" in a clinical course, he or she will be placed on clinical probation the following semester. - 2.
-If the student does not earn a grade of "B" or better in all clinical course work during the probationary semester, appropriate college/ department/program officials will determine if the student be dismissed from the program or continued on clinical probation. - 3.
+If the student does not earn a grade of "B" or better in all clinical coursework during the probationary semester, appropriate college/ department/program officials will determine if the student be dismissed from the program or continued on clinical probation. - 3.
 No student will be allowed more than two clinical probationary semesters, whether consecutive or cumulative.
-Failure to earn a grade of "B" or better in all clinical course work during the second probationary semester will result in dismissal from the program.

-- 4. The student must successfully complete the following sequence of clinical competency levels: - a.
+Failure to earn a grade of "B" or better in all clinical coursework during the second probationary semester will result in dismissal from the program. - 4.
+The student must successfully complete the following sequence of clinical competency levels: - a.
 Level I two semesters; - b.
-Level II two semesters: - c.
+Level II two semesters; - c.
 Level III one semester. - 5.
-A student placed on clinical probation will not be advanced to a higher clinical competency level during the probationary semester. - A student placed on academic probation will not be advanced to a higher clinical competency level during the probationary semester. - Throughout the clinical practicum sequence, students must successfully demonstrate the ability to perform the previously defined essential functions unaided or with the assistance of a reasonable accommodation. - 8.
+A student placed on clinical probation will not be advanced to a higher clinical competency level during the probationary semester. - 6.
+A student placed on academic probation will not be advanced to a higher clinical competency level during the probationary semester. - 7.
+Throughout the clinical practicum sequence, students must successfully demonstrate the ability to perform the previously defined essential functions unaided or with the assistance of a reasonable accommodation. - 8.
 Students have the right to appeal.